minprog/cs50x-1718-1819/support/05 BS Tree/BS-Tree.md

     node* create_node(int value);
     void print_tree(node* tree);

 The function `create_an_example_tree()` is only there to get you started.
-Once you’re done with this assignment you should be able to remove this function.
+Once you're done with this assignment you should be able to remove this function.
 It can be helpful to look at the content of this function to get a better understanding of how to build a tree.

 The function `create_node` creates, you guessed it, a new node.
 It allocates the memory for the node, initializes the fields.